 Loneliness is being recognized as an epidemic across the globe: international press shares scientific proof of the detrimental effects of loneliness on people’s health and life expectancy; numerous campaigns and organizations are seeking for the remedy of social isolation, and the UK has recently appointed the world’s first minister for loneliness.
-During the WeMakeTheCity-event at Pakhuis de Zwijger, A10 new European architecture will set up a Manifesto that highlights lessons for architects to help avoid loneliness in the city.
+During the WeMakeTheCity-event at Pakhuis de Zwijger on June 21, 2018, A10 new European architecture explored various lessons for architects to help avoid loneliness in the city.

-The lessons will be provided by architects from Greece, Germany, Turkey, The Netherlands and France, as well as from the audience.
-Ranging from competitions proposals to recently built or ongoing projects and from small, acupunctural solutions to city-scale initiatives, these projects will expose the diversity of possible approaches, but also the importance of combining the designers’ out-of-the-box thinking with their ability to connect various urban actors in order to make things happen.
+The lessons have been provided by architects from Greece, Germany, Turkey, The Netherlands and France, as well as from the audience.
+Ranging from competitions proposals to recently built or ongoing projects and from small, accupunctural solutions to city-scale initiatives, these projects will expose the diversity of possible approaches, but also the importance of combining the designers’ out-of-the-box thinking with their ability to connect various urban actors in order to make things happen.

-Indira van ‘t Klooster (editor-in-chief of A10 new European architecture cooperative) will be moderating the event.
+Indira van ‘t Klooster (editor-in-chief of A10 new European architecture cooperative) moderated the event.

 - Integrate, share and open up > connect yourself (as an architect) to people, to the problem, the city and to the architects’ community itself